jgraph/www.diagrams.net-source/doc/faq/configure-diagram-editor.md

 * ``thumbWidth/thumbHeight``: Defines the width and height for the entries in the left panel (6.5.4 and later).

+* ``zoomFactor``: Defines the zoom factor for mouse wheel and trackpad zoom.
+Default is 1.2.
+(14.7.0 and later).

 * ``gridSteps``: Defines the number of minor grid steps (14.3.2 and later).

+* ``simpleLabels``: true - Disables word wrap and complex formatting for labels by default to avoid foreignObjects in the SVG output (14.5.9 and later).

 * ``emptyDiagramXml/emptyLibraryXml``: Defines the XML for blank diagrams and libraries (6.5.4 and later).